 When shopping on the streets, it is easier to assume that Japan and Switzerland are the only countries that produce watches.
 The majority of watches, Swiss Rolex and Seiko, you will find in jewelry chain stores, are from these two giant nations.
 Russia is also a big player.
 Russia has, up to date, manufactured millions of watches.

-Generally speaking, Russian watches are pretty to use, affordable and reliable.
+Generally speaking, Russian watches are easy to use, affordable, and reliable.
 They are also considerably of a higher quality than any other watch brands out there.
-A number of these watches are made for military purposes, making them highly function-able and durable.
+A number of these watches are made for military purposes, making them highly functional and durable.
 In addition, they are rugged and shock-resistant.
 They are, therefore, the best Russian watch brands that will suit your personality, giving you that classy look.

 Russian watches make up a niche portion of the collectors market.
 It offers other vintage designs and quality mechanics at relatively affordable prices.
 Why are Russian watches so cheap?
 Compared to other watchmaking countries like America, the labor and craftsmanship in Russia are more inexpensive, thus saving it a good amount of cash.

 Compared to other watch industries such as European and American watch brands, Russia came very late in watch production.
 Here is the history of Russian watches https://www.firstclasswatches.co.uk/blog/2018/07/history-russian-watches/During the Great Depression, two American watchmakers went bankrupt.
 Joseph Stalin, a Soviet leader, oversaw the purchase of companies and later imported their infrastructure (including employees, materials, and technologies).